Skip to Content

 As mentioned, an overslung coupler is the type we’ve all seen forever.
 Its name (“overslung”) comes from the fact that it sits on top of the trailer frame, or over it.
 This is the way most couplers have been attached for ages.

-In fact, the likely reason why so many people haven’t heard them referred to as “overslung” couplers is exactly because the design is so common.
+In fact, the likely reason why so many people haven’t heard them referred to as “overslung” couplers is precisely because the design is so common.
 There hasn’t been any real reason to mention the specific coupler design when it’s been dominant for so long.
-It’s generally just been known as “A coupler.”
+It’s generally just been known as “a coupler.”

 An overslung trailer coupler sits on top of the frame/tongue vs an underslung coupler, which sits below the frame.